Skip to main content

 Frequently Asked Questions

-NINJA GAIDEN Σ is a hack and slash game.
+NINJA GAIDEN Σ is a hack and slash game with anime, violence and erotic themes.

 NINJA GAIDEN Σ is available on Nintendo Switch, PC, PlayStation 4, Xbox One and others.